Updated on May 5, 2022

 In the summer of 2020, Sloop Brewing did something practically unheard of up until that point; they started the Open Waters Internship Program, an internship aimed at giving Black, Queer, women, and other minority folks a chance to gain an educational experience in a brewery.

-And we hope that more breweries will take Sloop’s example and start something similar in their own spaces.
+And we hope more breweries will take Sloop’s example and start something similar in their spaces.

 TALEA Beer Co.